gsilvapt/gsilvapt/README.md

 - I speak Portuguese and English.

-- When I'm not coding or learning how to break into things, I care for:
+- Other things I care for in life:
-  - Sports and Exercise (Brazillian Jiu-jitsu 🥋, Running/walks 🏃‍♂️).
+  - Brazillian Jiu-jitsu 🥋
-  - Study (courses on a myriad of topics), reading books, listening to music, go to the beach (when the weatherman allows it).
+  - Reading (about tech, security, software development and personal productivity).
+  - Music is a passion and used to be a side gig.

 </td>
 </tr>
 </table>

-<a rel="me" href="https://infosec.exchange/@gsilvapt">Mastodon</a>